thecodersguilduk/tcg_site/site/blog/learn-web-and-app-development-with-the-jamstack.md

 ## Even More Free Skills Bootcamps

-There are more skills boot camps available from other providers - please see [SkillsBootCamps.com](https://www.skillsbootcamps.com/) for more info.
+There are more skills bootcamps available from other providers - please see [SkillsBootCamps.com](https://www.skillsbootcamps.com/) for more info.

 ![Woman looks thoughtful while listening to headphones "Boost your Digital and Technical skills with FREE boot camps](/images/blog/screenshot-2020-12-11-at-15.36.46.png "Skills Bootcamps from WYCA")